 - Audio quality does not need to be studio quality, but it should clearly capture the student's playing

-- Reccomended duration of about 5-8 minutes
+- Recomended duration of about 5-8 minutes

 - If possible, please upload each selection as a separate video file